jzeng88/airline-routes/README.md

-### Description
+### Demo
-This is a react application that displays information about a collection of routes flown by several large airlines
+- This react application is hosted on heroku: https://boiling-ocean-81209.herokuapp.com